oracle-livelabs/database/text/full-text-indexing/provision/provision.md

     - __Always Free__ - For this lab, we recommend you leave Always Free checked if it is available to you.
     </if>
     - __Choose database version__ - Select 19c from the database version.
 Note: This lab should work on a 21c AJD database as well.
     - __ECPU count__ - Number of ECPUs for your service.
-For this lab, leave the default __2 ECPU__.
-If you choose an Always Free database, it comes with 2 ECPU.
+For this lab, leave the default __2 ECPUs__.
+If you choose an Always Free database, it comes with 2 ECPUs.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, leave the default __1 TB__ of storage.
 If you choose an Always Free database, it comes with 20 GB of storage.
     - __Auto Scaling__ - For this lab, keep auto scaling enabled, to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand.